This will be impacted by the 2025 Ratings Algorithm Update (RAU), which is planned to be released in July 10, 2025. See details.

-The Web Application Security risk vector performs multiple assessments related to web application security.
+The Web Application Security risk vector is part of the Diligence risk category.
+It performs multiple assessments related to web application security.
 It provides information about components with known vulnerabilities, broken authentication and access control, sensitive data exposure, cross-site scripting prevention mechanisms, and security misconfigurations.

 Risks